DerStimmler/ts-ulm-dsl/README.md

 So based on your inbox size you should think twice before you fetch all emails.
 Maybe it's better to just fetch the inbox and then retrieve a single email by id.

+## Related

+Here are some related projects:

+- [CSharpUlmDsl](https://github.com/DerStimmler/CSharpUlmDsl): C# version of this library